MSU Human Resources >> Benefits >> Workers-comp >> Workers' Compensation FAQs

 All persons with whom the University maintains an employer-employee relationship as determined by MSU HR Workers' Compensation Department.

 If you are put off work or released with restrictions and your department does not have a job for you within your restrictions, you are entitled to receive Workers' Compensation for lost time.
 These payments start on the eighth calendar day you are off work.
-If you are off 14 days or more, you will be paid retroactive from your first day off.
+If you are off for 14 days or more, you will be paid retroactively from your first day off.

 ©